Skip to content

 Antarctica, in and of itself, is a mystery to most people on this planet.
 While some like to learn about it through books and documentaries, others love to explore and experience it themselves.
 And let’s not forget humans’ genuine fascination with everything that is eccentric and their constant need to try new, better if a little risky, things.

-That is why many people are willing to travel as far as Antarctica despite how difficult it is.
-In fact, tourism in Antarctica has been a real thing since 1957.
-It developed over the years and is currently pretty well managed by the Protocol on Environmental Protection to the Antarctic Treaty.
+Many people are willing to travel as far as Antarctica despite its difficulty.
+Tourism in Antarctica has been a natural thing since 1957.
+It developed over the years and is managed pretty well by the Protocol on Environmental Protection to the Antarctic Treaty.

 Joy flights

 In 1977, a new service began in New Zealand that took passionate travellers on return sightseeing flights to explore Antarctica.
-Planes never landed for the simple fact that Antarctica is not developed.
+Planes never landed because Antarctica was not developed.
 They only flew over different places where passengers could see the frozen continent and take pictures, then headed back home.
-These were called joy flights, or scenic flights, and operated from 1977 to late 1979.
+These were called joy flights or scenic flights and operated from 1977 to late 1979.

-Joy flights became so popular at the time that in the course of these three years, over 10,000 passengers made it to Antarctica.
+Joy flights became so popular that over these three years, over 10,000 passengers made it to Antarctica.
 However, this successful service was brought to an end when Air New Zealand flight 9001 crashed into Mount Erebus, Antarctica’s second-highest mountain of 3,794 metres, and killed all 237 passengers and 20 crew members onboard.

 Cruises and expeditions

-The best way to get to Antarctica, however, is by sea on cruise or expedition ships.
+The best way to get to Antarctica, however, is by sea on a cruise or expedition ship.
 The main difference between both is the size and number of passengers.
 Cruise ships are more luxurious large ships carrying up to a thousand, sometimes even more, passengers.
-Expedition ships are way smaller, with a capacity to have a maximum of 250 passengers on board.
+Expedition ships are much smaller, with a capacity of a maximum of 250 passengers on board.

 The route of both ships is the same, nonetheless.

-Cruise or expedition ships sail from Ushuaia, the southernmost city in Argentina, which can be reached by a three-and-a-half-hour flight from Buenos Aires.
-Ushuaia is considered the gateway to Antarctica, being only located around 1100 kilometres away.
+Cruise or expedition ships sail from Ushuaia, the southernmost city in Argentina.
+It is reached by a three-and-a-half-hour flight from Buenos Aires.
+Although Ushuaia is only 1100 kilometres away, it is considered the gateway to Antarctica.

-These 1100 kilometres is the width of the Drake Passage that separates Argentina from Antarctica, and it is also where the Atlantic, Pacific and Southern Oceans meet.
-It is notorious for being highly turbulent.
-Powerful currents produce waves up to 12 metres high.
+The Drake Passage, which separates Argentina from Antarctica and is also where the Atlantic, Pacific, and Southern Oceans meet, is 1100 kilometres wide.
+It is notorious for being highly turbulent, with powerful currents producing waves up to 12 metres high.

 This is the hardest part of the entire trip to Antarctica.
 Once the passage is crossed, which usually takes one and a half to two days, it is a matter of a few hours before passengers can see Antarctica.